progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 new Vue({
   el: '#app',
-  state: state,  // or you can use only 'store' since it has the same name
+  store: store,  // or you can use only 'store' since it has the same name
   render: h => h(App)
 })
 ```